gutomarconi/nodeapi/README.md

 # Setup

-* Running with NPM locally
 * Clone this repository
 * Open a command line prompt and execute:
+    * Running with NPM locally
         * Run 'npm install'
+        * Run 'npm run test'
         * Run 'npm run start'
     * Spinning up a docker container
-    * Assuming that you already have docker available just run
+        * Assuming that you already have docker available:
+        * Run docker-compose up

+# General Information
 - By default the service will be running at port 3008.
-- The root url will be http://localhost:3008/api
+- The root url is http://localhost:3008/api
 - There is a SQL database with almost 700 users, 2,000 merchants and 10,000 transactions linked to this service with no need for configuration.
 - There are two main options to execute the service:
   1. Through the web browser